-We provide an early learning environment for children 1 to 8 years of age.
-Our goal is to provide a warm and caring, home-like atmosphere, where all children, no matter their race, religion or economic level, feel welcome and appreciated.
+We provide an early learning environment for children 1 to 6 years of age.
+Our goal is to provide a warm and caring, home-like atmosphere, where all children, no matter their families race, sexual orientation, religion or economic level, feel welcome and appreciated.
 We are open to difficult discussion about what needs to change to make you feel truly welcome.

 The core of our curriculum is the warm and welcoming interaction children have each day with friends and teachers.
-Each classroom is set up in learning centers (home center, building, library, art, sensory, and manipulative, and science) so the children learn to manage their time, make good choices and problem solve.
+Each classroom is set up in learning centers (home center, building, library, art, sensory, manipulative, and science) so the children learn to manage their time, make good choices and problem solve.
 The day is a balance of active and quiet times so children are active but not over stimulated.

 Our teachers are educated professionals and build a partnership with parents to provide the best possible education and care for the children.
 Please share any ideas, concerns, or recommendations you have with them.
 We have annual parent-teacher conferences at the beginning of the year or upon parent or teacher request.

-We invite parent participation in our classrooms, on field trips and at annual center events such as curriculum night, a game night and potluck, and the end of the year picnic.
+We invite parent participation in our classrooms, on field trips and at annual center events such as fall festival, curriculum night, special person tea, and the end of the year picnic.

 Each week we present the children with new stories, songs, books, and activities.
 We provide age and developmentally appropriate activities that encompass all aspects of early childhood education.
 We extend and enrich the children’s play so the projects and activities can change during the week depending on the children’s interest and direction they take.